marian-nmt/marian-dev/doc/graph.md

 After the backward pass, we obtain the gradients of the leaves.
 However, the job is not done yet.
 To train a model, we need to update the model parameters according to the gradients.
-This comes to how to define the loss function and optimiser for the graph.
+This comes to how we define the loss function and optimiser for the graph.

 A loss function is used to calculate the model error between the predicted value and the actual value.
 The goal is to minimise this error during training.